schmurfy/eetee/README.md

 Allow mocha expectations to be considered as E.T. expectations.

 ## rack
-Boilet plate around rack-test to test rack applications.
+abstraction around rack-test to test rack applications.

 ## time
 Some time helpers: